AntondeGroot/MVC-examples/README.md

 # MVC-examples

-**MVCexample1:** a simple example 3 buttons and a textarea.
-How to bind an "integer" (SimpleIntegerProperty) with a textarea and change its value by pressing on the buttons.
+**MVCexample1:** a simple example 3 buttons and a TextArea.
+How to bind an "integer" (SimpleIntegerProperty) with a TextArea and change its value by pressing on the buttons.

+**MVCexample2:** Again: 3 buttons and a TextArea.
+- Now bind a string "The number is:   " + SimpleIntegerProperty to the TextArea
+- Use 2 different FXML files and 2 controllers